 Collect and upload the code signing files with the codesigndoc tool.

-developmentwhen you added the app to Bitrise, you don’t need to change the input.
-Otherwise, manually set it to
+If you selected development when you added the app to Bitrise, you don’t need to change the input.
+Otherwise, manually set it to development.

 Deploying to the App Store ⚓